 When it comes to all things sleep, the words quality and quantity are both frequently used.
 However, each has a very different meaning.
-In today’s post, we won’t be focusing on how long you sleep, rather how rejuvenating the sleep you actually are getting is.
+In today’s post, we won’t be focusing on how long you sleep, but rather on how rejuvenating the sleep you actually are getting is.

 After all, if you don’t wake up feeling your best, it’s impossible to live life to the full.
-Here’s what you need to know and look out for with regards to sleep quality to tell you more.
+Here’s what you need to know and look out for with regard to sleep quality to tell you more.